-Whether your first thought is, “yeah, let’s do this!” or more like, “ugh, fine,” chances are that you are already outsourcing tech work, and you’ve been burned with a do-over, hidden cost, or delay.
+Whether your first thought is, “yeah, let’s do this!” or more like, “ugh, fine,” chances are that, if you've outsourced IT, you’ve been burned with a do-over, hidden cost, or delay.

 Does this sound familiar?

 "We've been hit with so many project hiccups over the years that we've gotten used to poor service."